 - 2 (10.5 ounce) cans of Cream of Mushroom Soup

 - 1½ cups milk (more as needed for consistency)

 - salt and pepper

-- Cover a flat space on your counter top with plastic wrap.
-I do two strips that over lap and make a sheet of plastic that is about 18 inches by 24 inches. *see pictures in step by step collage
+- Cover a flat space on your countertop with plastic wrap.
+I do two strips that overlap and make a sheet of plastic that is about 18 inches by 24 inches. *See pictures in the step-by-step photo collage.

 - Put the mixed meatloaf in the center of the plastic wrap and begin pressing it down in the shape of a large rectangle.
 You want the meat mixture to be about ½-3/4 of an inch thick.

-- Once you have a nice rectangle created (it should be about 12x18 inches...give or take a little) you now sprinkle the prepared stuffing evenly over the entire rectangle of meatloaf.
+- Once you have created a nice rectangle (about 12x18 inches...give or take a little), you now sprinkle the prepared stuffing evenly over the entire rectangle of meatloaf.

 - At this point, press the stuffing down gently to help it adhere to the meatloaf.
 Now you are ready to roll it up.

 - Use the plastic wrap to help you raise up the edge of the rectangle and begin to roll it over on itself.
 Do this as tightly as possible without breaking or ripping the meatloaf. *See pictures to help you see how this is done.

 - Once you have it rolled nicely use your hands to clamp it down nicely on the edges.